mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Vargr share the same senses as humans but they tend to be more acute.
-Olfactory receptors develop very quickly to compensate for a pup’s lack of sight and sound, resulting in a keen sense of smell that Vargr use to recognize each other.
-Vargr hearing is also much better than a human’s, able to detect a greater range of frequencies over longer distances; humans are more sensitive to low frequencies and Vargr are able to hear high frequency sounds that are inaudible to humans.
+Olfactory receptors develop very quickly to compensate for a pup's lack of sight and sound, resulting in a keen sense of smell that Vargr use to recognize each other.
+Vargr hearing is also much better than a human's, able to detect a greater range of frequencies over longer distances; humans are more sensitive to low frequencies and Vargr are able to hear high frequency sounds that are inaudible to humans.